Caring for you - topical information

 There are a number of myths surrounding influenza and it's important to understand the truth behind those myths.

 Regrettably some trips to the ski fields end with a trip to the doctors or after hours medical centre.
-Dr Alistair Blomley, Medical Director at Riccarton Clinic, says, “Working in a clinic with x-ray facilities, which is on the way home for many people as they return from their day on the slopes, I get to see lots of snow sport-related injuries.”
+Dr Alistair Blomley, Director at Riccarton Clinic, says, “Working in a clinic with x-ray facilities, which is on the way home for many people as they return from their day on the slopes, I get to see lots of snow sport-related injuries.”

 The following web link takes you to a nine minute YouTube video by Dr Mike Evans.